ekmartinez/Linux_Notes/README.md

 ## General Commands

-This area will contain the most common commands on linux.
+This area will contain the most commonly used Linux commands.

 * System administration
-* File navigation
 * Permissions
 * Searching